7 Ways To Stick With Your New Years Resolutions

-You started the new year off strong.
-You set some great goals for the year and together with a new outlook you feel more confident and determined.
-This is going to be YOUR year to achieve more of your health goals.
+You’re feeling ready to start the new year off strong, to set some great goals and ready for a new outlook.
+You're ready to start feeling more confident and determined.
+This is going to be YOUR year to be stronger in mind, body and soul.
 To be more active, to eat better and be more consistent.

 A larger, overall goal might be that you want to run a 5k in three months.
 A smaller, weekly goal would be to start running/walking for twenty-minutes, four times a week, or something like that.
 By setting goals, you really are setting yourself up for success!
 If you want to learn more about how to set smart goals here.

-It can be so easy to lose sight of your goals, but if you post them somewhere where you can see them on a daily basis, you’ll allow your goals and whys to stay at the forefront of your mind!
+It can be so easy to lose sight of your goals, but if you post them where you can see them on a daily basis, you’ll allow your goals and whys to stay at the forefront of your mind.

 If you’re wanting to eat healthier and lose weight so that you can be healthy and live a long life and be present in your family and friends’ lives.
 That’s a powerful why, and posting that why on your bathroom mirror or even refrigerator can be the motivation you need to keep going when the going gets tough.

-Studies have shown that accountability can be a powerful tool when it comes to sticking with your goals, and so make sure you’re not the only one who knows about them!
+Studies have shown that accountability can be a powerful tool when it comes to sticking with your goals so make sure you’re not the only one who knows about them.
 Tell your spouse, your kids, or some close friends.
-You can even ask these people to help keep you accountable to your goals by asking for some accountability.
-No matter what your resolutions are, just by telling someone else, you really are almost doubling your chances for success!
+You can even ask them to help keep you accountable to your goals by asking for some help and yes ever prayer because prayer is powerful.
+No matter what your resolutions are, just by telling someone else, you are increasing your chances for success.

 A good analogy for this might be marriage.
 A lot of newlyweds tend to have a hard time during their first year of marriage as they figure out how to do life together and work toward becoming a team.
-You could say the same thing about you and your resolutions!
-It might be hard to stick with your goals in the beginning, but if you make the commitment to keep with them, no matter how many times you feel like you fail or fall off the bandwagon, you’ve really already won the battle right there!
-Know that there will be challenges as you work toward your goals, but the important part is to commit.
-Don’t feel like you have to be perfect!
+You could say the same thing about you and your resolutions.

-It can be easy to get lost in the daily grind of trying to exercise everyday or only think about everything that you’re deprived of if you’re trying to eat healthier.
-But don’t forget about having fun!
-If you’re trying to exercise more, there are plenty of ways to make exercise fun!
-For example, we have Pazaz dance workouts that will still give you a great cardio workout, but because you’re dancing, you hardly even notice!
+It can be easy to get lost in the daily grind of trying to exercise everyday or only think about everything that you’re deprived of if you’re trying to eat healthier but it’s important to remember that your journey to better health should be a joy-filled experience If you’re trying to exercise more, there are plenty of ways to make exercise fun.
+For example, we have Pazaz dance workouts that will still give you a great cardio workout, but because you’re dancing, you hardly even notice.

-Were these tips helpful?
+We hope you found these tips helpful in creating healthy goals for the new year.
+Above all else, remember to keep God at the center of all areas of your life.
+Make Him your personal trainer!
 Be sure to leave us a comment we would love to hear how your goals for the new year are going.